 Step 4 – New Hire Reporting

-Employers are required to report newly hired employees and re-hired employees with the Idaho Department of Labor within 20 days of their hire or rehire date.
+Idaho employers are required to report newly hired employees and re-hired employees with the Idaho Department of Labor within 20 days of the date of hire or rehire.

 Step 5 – Payroll Taxes